-The Smart Export Guarantee (SEG) enables small-scale low-carbon generators to receive payments from electricity suppliers for electricity exported to the National Grid, providing certain criteria are met.
-The SEG starts on 1 January 2020.
+The Smart Export Guarantee (SEG) enables Generators to receive payments from electricity suppliers for electricity which they export back to the National Grid, providing certain criteria are met.

 - Solar photovoltaic (solar PV)